project-hatohol/bootstrap-for-hatohol/README.md

 Bootstrap for Hatohol
 =====================

-The files in this repository are for build bootstrap RPM packages for Hatohol web UI client.
+The files in this repository are for building bootstrap RPM packages for Hatohol web UI client.

 How to make RPM files